BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Added synchronized calling to GetEngineVIN, GetVIN, GetEngineId, and GetComponentId.
 	<li>The SetSyncTimeout method is replaced with the SyncTimeout passed as the Interval parameter along with the Synchronized Retrieval Method parameter.
 	<li>Fixed the OnChange Retrieval Method that caused issues with the Adapter.
-	<li>Added a Notification Connection State that will return any API notifications.
+	<li>Added a Notification ConnectionState that will return any API notifications.
 	<li>Added SetHeartbeatOn method that will turn the Adapter heartbeat on/off.
 Use with caution.
 	<li>Added SetNotificationsOn method that will turn Adapter notifications on/off.
 	<li>Change the Engine VIN/Id page in the Demo app to show using synchronous retrieval.